 As a project finance consultant advising large-ticket mandates across India, ClariScore becomes relevant when a funding process is already active — but approval clarity is weakening, lender comfort is reducing, and sanction risk is increasing.

-In large project finance transactions, delay itself increases risk.
-Prolonged negotiation often tightens sanction conditions, reduces negotiating leverage, increases collateral demands, and elevates covenant pressure.
+In large project finance transactions, delay itself increases risk — tightening sanction conditions, reducing negotiating leverage, increasing collateral demands, and elevating covenant pressure.

-Large bank funding approvals are driven by structural alignment — including DSCR resilience, repayment sequencing logic, downside absorption allocation, capital mix design, and credit committee comfort.
-Where structuring gaps remain unresolved, sanction-stage rejection becomes likely.
+Large bank funding approvals are driven by structural alignment — DSCR resilience, repayment sequencing, downside allocation, capital mix design, and credit committee comfort.

-Exposure to live bank appraisals, sanction notes, restructuring negotiations, and investor term discussions across India.
+Exposure to live appraisals, sanction notes, restructuring negotiations, and investor term discussions.

-Active involvement in project finance, large bank term loans, working capital facilities, and ₹50 crore+ capital structuring transactions across sectors.
+Active involvement in project finance, term loans, and capital structuring transactions across sectors.

-Participation in structured closures across large bank term loans, working capital facilities, and investor-led mandates exceeding ₹100 Cr.
+Participation in structured closures across bank and investor-led mandates.

 In large-ticket project finance across India, bank approval is driven by structured credit appraisal — not documentation alone.
 Before sanctioning ₹20–100 Cr funding mandates, lenders assess repayment sustainability and DSCR resilience , downside protection, capital structure alignment, covenant strength, and collateral adequacy.